History of Zager Guitars

 Veteran players were now demanding his guitars because they could play longer, move faster, and enjoy playing more.

-Over the next 20 years Denny built and reworked thousands of guitars and honed his skills eventually launching his own brand of “EZ-Play” guitars.
+Over the next 20 years Denny built and reworked thousands of guitars and honed his skills eventually launching his own brand of Zager Guitars that would be known for their ease in playability.